octokit/plugin-rest-endpoint-methods.js/docs/actions/getRepoPermissions.md

 **Deprecated:** This method has been renamed to actions.getGithubActionsPermissionsRepository

-Gets the GitHub Actions permissions policy for a repository, including whether GitHub Actions is enabled and the actions allowed to run in the repository.
+Gets the GitHub Actions permissions policy for a repository, including whether GitHub Actions is enabled and the actions and reusable workflows allowed to run in the repository.

 You must authenticate using an access token with the `repo` scope to use this endpoint.
 GitHub Apps must have the `administration` repository permission to use this API.

 ```js
 octokit.rest.actions.getRepoPermissions({